 When your child starts preschool, it marks the start of a new chapter in all of your lives.
 Allow plenty of time for the induction process to get your child off to a good start.

-Back home with your baby and a line of stitches on your belly.
-It hurts and you need to heal properly.
-Here are some tips on coping at home after a caesarean section.
+Coming home with a newborn baby and a row of stitches across your tummy is a huge adjustment.
+It probably hurts and you need to look after yourself so you heal properly.
+Here's some good advice on how to manage at home after a Caesarean.